eclipse-cdt-cloud/vscode-websocket-adapter/server/README.md

 CDT-GDB-Adapter should be debugging `hello` and listening to a raw socket connection on `localhost:50000`

 A WebSocket proxy (using `websockify`) should be listening on `localhost:50001`

-### Client

-Open this project in VS Code and set some breakpoints in `hello.c`.

-Running one of the debug launch configurations should attach to the remote debuggger.